ZhenyingZhu/StudyNotes/SystemDesign.md

 ###### 2. Batch and Stream Processing

 - batch and stream processings can emulate each other.
-But if implement one with the other, the performance might be poor. e.g., microbatching may perform poorly on hopping or sliding windows
+But if implement one with the other, the performance might be poor. e.g., microbatching may perform poorly on hopping or sliding windows **[KEY]**

 a) Maintaining derived state

-- Batch process is functional flavor: using deterministic functions whose output depends only on input and not affect other outputs
+- Batch process is using functional flavor: using deterministic functions whose output depends only on input and not affect other outputs
 - derived data systems are run async to provide fault torlerance
 - secondary indexes often cross partition boundaries.
 Async makes them more reliable and scalable